MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Actions

-• Monitor User Adoption: It is not unusual for users to fall back to old processes even if they initially appear to be on board with the new plans and procedures.
+- Monitor User Adoption: It is not unusual for users to fall back to old processes even if they initially appear to be on board with the new plans and procedures.
 Monitor user activity periodically to identify users who have embraced the new processes and those who need

-• Maintain Technologies: Stay current on the latest updates and versions of your ERP software and connected ADC technologies.
+more encouragement.
+You may also consider disabling manual data entry or limiting access to alternative data capture methods for certain users after the successful go-live on the new ADC technologies. - Maintain Technologies: Stay current on the latest updates and versions of your ERP software and connected ADC technologies.
 Setup a sandbox for testing upgrades to ensure compatibility before upgrading live production systems.
 Review product road maps and talk to technology partners to understand the lifecycle for the technologies you have implemented.
 They may drop support for some critical technologies, or they may provide a

-• Improve Processes: Managing technology implementations is no different than implementing lean Kaizen and other continuous improvement projects.
+better option as a replacement to your current technologies. - Improve Processes: Managing technology implementations is no different than implementing lean Kaizen and other continuous improvement projects.
 Utilise the same methodologies to seek out ways to improve processes – even those that have already been

-• Explore New Opportunities: There is always a process that can be automated – ALWAYS!
+automated with ADC. - Explore New Opportunities: There is always a process that can be automated – ALWAYS!
 Continue to look for new ways to extend your ADC investment to other types of data as your organisation moves from Beginner to Novice, to Professional to Expert stages.
 Take on more complex ADC projects and consider more advanced technologies as they become available

 EXECUTION TIPS

 Managing ADC implementations can be difficult without the right tools.
-MYOB Advanced includes a Project Management module to plan for ADC projects with integrated Case Management and Support to manage support activities, Wikis for documenting policies and procedures, and even Field Service for managing technology installations, upgrades, and other project-related activities.
+MYOB Acumatica includes a Project Management module to plan for ADC projects with integrated Case Management and Support to manage support activities, Wikis for documenting policies and procedures, and even Field Service for managing technology installations, upgrades, and other project-related activities.

 “ERP deployments have a very high failure rate.
 But we did in fact launch half the system exactly on time and half the system one day late which is rare and the project overall over the last year we’ve been using it has come in right around on budget which is also very rare.”